uber-node/zero-config/README.md

     you pass `--foo='bar' --bar.baz='bob'` you will get `{ "foo": "bar", "bar": { "baz": "bob" } }`
  - a seed object of manual overwrites for testing purposes.
- - a defaults object that populates values that have not been set by any other means.

 The config loader also uses `config-chain` for the actual loading logic so you can read [their docs][config-chain]